demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 - There is no floor elevation tailwind—the strategy depends entirely on the LST premium (staking yield minus borrow rate) remaining positive.
 - Liquidation cascades can force exits at the worst possible time.

-fTOKEN looping, by contrast, allows leveraged exposure while maintaining a structural floor.
+fToken looping, by contrast, allows leveraged exposure while maintaining a structural floor.
 A looper cannot be liquidated by spot movements alone—only by floor insolvency, which is a system-level event governed by FPR.

 ### 7.5 Strategic Use Cases

 The floor-only credit structure enables several applications that are difficult or dangerous with spot-based external lending:

-**Treasury leverage without liquidation exposure.** A DAO treasury or fund holding fTOKEN can borrow against floor value to fund operations, make investments, or meet redemptions—without the risk that a market downturn forces a fire sale of core holdings.
-The treasury retains its fTOKEN position through any volatility that doesn't breach the floor.
+**Treasury leverage without liquidation exposure.** A DAO treasury or fund holding fToken can borrow against floor value to fund operations, make investments, or meet redemptions—without the risk that a market downturn forces a fire sale of core holdings.
+The treasury retains its fToken position through any volatility that doesn't breach the floor.

 **Yield amplification with predictable margin.** Borrowers can deploy borrowed funds into yield strategies (staking, LP positions, etc.) knowing their collateral won't be liquidated mid-strategy due to spot movements.